 The experiences from districts across the nation and around the globe have shown that it is possible to reopen schools safely for children and educators.

 Should we be worried that students might transmit COVID-19 to family members, particularly older relatives or those with weakened immune systems?

 Every family must balance the upsides associated with returning their children to schools and their parents returning to work against the risks of transmitting COVID-19.
 We believe it is wrong to continue asking our young to be the ones to carry the burden of this pandemic.
 Children and their education should be our first priority.
 That’s why we should provide both in-person learning and remote learning options.

 What if opening now would increase the numbers and force to close again?

-School setting is not a key driver of the spread of COVID-19 among students and the community at large.
-Observational data suggest that re-opening schools has not been associated with significant increases in community transmission and on the contrary schools are generally a much safer environment than the surround community with much lower transmission rate.
+School setting is not a driver of the spread of COVID-19 among students and the community at large.
+Studies after studies have shown that re-opening schools has not led to increases in community transmission and on the contrary schools are generally a much safer environment than the surround community with much lower transmission rate.